Afonso8808/m431_pe24c_Game_Chooser/ressources/IPERKA/01_Inform.md

 * Node.js Documentation. (n.d.).
 Retrieved from [https://nodejs.org/en/docs/](https://nodejs.org/en/docs/)
 * The SHA-256 Standard. (n.d.).
 Retrieved from [https://en.wikipedia.org/wiki/SHA-2](https://en.wikipedia.org/wiki/SHA-2)
 * GitHub. (n.d.).
 GitHub Documentation.
 Retrieved from [https://docs.github.com/en/github](https://docs.github.com/en/github)

----

-This **IPERKA documentation** follows the same structure and format as your previous example but is specifically tailored to the web development project you've undertaken.
-Feel free to adjust, add images, and use it in your GitHub repository!